differenz-system/Addressbook.Flutter/ios/Pods/Target Support Files/Pods-Runner/Pods-Runner-acknowledgements.markdown

 SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-## shared_preferences
+## shared_preferences_foundation

-Copyright 2017 The Chromium Authors.
+Copyright 2013 The Flutter Authors.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: